Cloud-Technology-Solutions/terragrunt-wrapper/README.md

 Inspec testing is fully supported and outputs from Terraform modules are serialised in a manner that permits them to be loaded as inputs to Inspec.

-## Usage

-Ensure that the `TK_HOME` environment variable is set to the directory that contains the Test Kitchen config.

 ## Configuration